lscobe16/propa-cheat-sheet/haskell.md

           [] -> "salad"
           [1] -> "apple"
           (420:l) -> "pear"

--- linear recursion = only one recursive branch per call -- end recursion = linear recursion + nothing to do with the result after recursive call -- end recursion makes things memory efficient fak n = fakAcc n 1 where fakAcc n acc = if (n==0) then acc else fakAcc (n-1) (n*acc) -- end of where is determined by indentation!

 -- list comprehension
 [foo x | x <- [1..420], x `mod` 2 == 0]